Frequently Asked Questions

 Who owns The Butte Creek Mill?
-The Butte Creek Mill, as well as the Ice House and adjacent garden, is owned by the Butte Creek Mill Foundation, which is a 501 (c)(3) not for profit.
-It was purchased from Robert Russell for $135,000.
+The Butte Creek Mill, and adjacent garden, is owned by the Butte Creek Mill Foundation, which is a 501 (c)(3) not for profit.
+It was purchased from Robert Russell

 Was the Butte Creek Mill insured before the fire?
 Yes, the Butte Creek Mill was insured by Lloyds of London for $400,000.
 It was extremely difficult to find insurance for the Mill and in fact, only Lloyds of London would offer such a policy and it was only for $400,000.
 With the extent of the damage and the approximately $1,000,000 in antiques lost in the fire, the prior owners lost a

 considerable amount of money.
-Much of the insurance proceeds were used to mitigate the damagethat was left after the fire, including the cleanup efforts.
+Much of the insurance proceeds were used to mitigate the damage that was left after the fire, including the cleanup efforts.
+To restore the Mill to its former glory, rather than just building a new structure and losing a piece of history, the Foundation was formed to raise money and secure grants.

 Will there be fire suppression system?
 Absolutely, we are in the process of having a top-notch fire suppression system designed.
 It will then go out for bid and be installed later this year.

 When will the Mill be rebuilt and operational?
-Contingent on funding, the Butte Creek Mill is scheduled to open in Spring 2019.
+The Butte Creek Mill is open now.
+We are about 95% complete and are now planing to work on the basement.

 Who owns the water rights?
 The 1872 water rights associated with powering the Mill are very significant to this project, not only for their use in powering the Mill but also for the environmental impact they have on the Little Butte Creek, Rogue River and surrounding area.
 The Mill has a non-consumptive water right which means that we do not actually “use” the water, like someone who